-- The SHS only collects information from, or about, the Highest Income Householder and, if there is one, their spouse or partner. - Information is provided "off the top of the head" as part of an interview on many other topics.
+- The SHS only collects information from, or about, the Highest Income Householder and, if there is one, their spouse or partner.
+From 2018 information is also collected for up to three other adults in the household. - Information is provided "off the top of the head" as part of an interview on many other topics.
 There is no requirement to refer to pay slips or bank statements to check the figures. - Some people may not know the correct figure (particularly in the case of the income of a spouse/partner), and may just provide a guess, perhaps based on a level that they remember from some time ago. - Other interviewees may under-state their income because they do not want to reveal how much they really earn. - Because about a third of the households in the sample are unwilling or unable to provide income information, values for some or all of the main components of income have to be imputed.